Docs Menu

 • Data in Atlas

-This page contains information on how the App Services Schema used by Atlas Device Sync maps to the Realm Object Schema used by the Realm SDKs.
+This page contains information on how the App Services schema used by Atlas Device Sync maps to the SDK object model used by the Atlas Device SDKs.

-To learn more about how Device Sync uses these two schemas, refer to the Sync Data Model Overview.
+To learn more about how Device Sync uses these two data models, refer to the Sync Data Model Overview.

 When you configure Device Sync, you specify the data source where you want to store data.
 This data source may contain multiple databases, and each database may contain multiple collections.